ezzakibr/emotion_detection/README.md

-# Real-time Emotion Detection System
+# Real-time Emotion Detection System (Brahim Ezzaki & Omar El Alami)

 This project demonstrates a real-time emotion detection pipeline using modern data engineering tools.
 Let's break down how it works and why each component is important.